![]() |

 Convert to Tensorflow Dataset

-Since the dataset is really large instead of loading the entire dataset in memory we will use a generator to yield samples in run-time in batches using Tensorflow Dataset functionalities.
-The dataset is also very imbalanced, so before using the generator we will shuffle the dataset.
+Since the dataset is really large instead of loading the entire dataset in memory we will use a generator to yield samples in run-time in batches using Tensorflow Dataset functions.
+The dataset is also very imbalanced, so, before using the generator, we will shuffle the dataset.

 dir_names = ['economy', 'sports', 'entertainment', 'state', 'international']